torre-matthew/PETAL-node-app/README.md

 Interested in the next time your favorite artist or band will be performing near you?
 PETAL can help you with that.
 [Example here](https://drive.google.com/file/d/12-uAmQbbBDH-pecUymB7X6uobufCalkv/view)

 Ever had a song stuck in your head but can't remember who performed it?
 PETAL can help you with that.
-[Here's what that looks like](https://drive.google.com/file/d/1EU8MCzKp4T28cl5HOUPN9ZiqngSL3m2C/view)
+[Example here](https://drive.google.com/file/d/1EU8MCzKp4T28cl5HOUPN9ZiqngSL3m2C/view)

 Did _Gotti (2018)_ really get a 0% Rotten Tomatoes rating? :anguished: :grimacing: PETAL can help you verify that.
 [Example here](https://drive.google.com/file/d/12ojXib_DJYVm8733htj4Q1JSRWiRgmG4/view)